nikhil647/Interview-Questions-And-Answers/Fundamentals of Database Engineering.md

 However, AOF can lead to larger log files compared to WAL due to the continuous append nature.
 These techniques offer different trade-offs between durability, performance, and recovery time.
 The choice of technique depends on specific database requirements and priorities.

+Practical Example of ACID in postgres (used docker for running server)

+Atomicity:
+started transaction updated 1 recored but didn't commit and exited process. so transaction old value remains -  Atomicity DONE

+Consistency :

+User A initiates a withdrawal of $100.
+PostgreSQL starts a transaction.
+It first debits the account balance in the accounts table (balance becomes $400).
+Then, it inserts a record into the transactions table reflecting the withdrawal.
+If everything succeeds: The transaction commits, and both changes are permanent.
+If an error occurs (e.g., system crash): The transaction rolls back, undoing the changes in both tables, maintaining consistency.
+Without Transaction: data would be in inconsistent state. - this is only achived by transaction.

+Isolation: In postgres by default if the transaction is commited something that value can be access by other transaction. mode - `read commited`, we need to change it to `repeatable read`. if we do this even if the some other transaction changes the value, current transaction would be consistent. it won't affected by there operation.

+Depends on the use you can choose.

+Durability: started 1 transaction (Insertion) and commited and almost at the same time from another terminal kills docker to simulate db failure. value persisted succesfully that means last transaction was durable.